 “One hundred times this hall has rung with the crimes of egoists and knaves.
 You have always promised to strike the bloodsuckers of the people.
 The constitutional act is going to be presented to the sovereign for sanction.
 Have you prohibited price speculation [in the new constitution]?
 No. Have you called for the death penalty against monopolists?
 No. Have you determined what freedom of commerce consists of?
 No. Have you forbidden the sale of minted money?
 No. Well then, we say to you that you haven’t done everything for the happiness of the people.”

-Rather than heeding Roux’s challenge, the Jacobin machine moved to silence.
+Rather than heeding Roux’s challenge, the Jacobin machine moved to silence him.
 In L’Ami du Peuple, Marat condemned Roux as a troublemaker and a “false prices”.
 Robespierre and his allies followed suit in the Convention.
-By late August, Roux was languishing in a prison cell, arrested on charges that were probably fabricated.
-But Roux’s disappearance did not silence the sans culottes, who continued to demand action from the Convention.
+By late August, Roux was languishing in a prison cell on charges that were probably fabricated.
+Roux’s disappearance from the political scene did not silence the sans culottes, who continued to demand action from the Convention.
 “People are suffering”, said a petition to the Convention in September 1793.
 “Nobility is crushed but it breathes still in a new elite, merchants and food speculators (the two words are synonymous).
 Why should the sans culottes give their blood for the fatherland while the rich get richer?
 Why should they not rise up and cut off the heads of the rich, as they have done to the courtiers of the king?
 This will happen unless you fix the maximum.”

 David Andress, historian